paulbland/scribo/readme.md

 `npm run start` (builds webpack with --watch)
 `heroku local web -f Procfile.dev` (runs nodemon on app.js)

+Note
+- if new installation, remmenber to create .env file and add end varrs from heroku

 # deploy
 push to heroku/master for auto deployment